 - The addition of a Scope and Application section in APES 110; - The addition of paragraphs and definitions prefixed as AUST in APES 110.
-The additional definitions are of AASB, Administration, AuASB, AUASB, Auditing and Assurance Standards, Australian Accounting Standards, and Member and Professional Bodies; - APES 110 generally refers to Members whereas the IESBA Code refers to professional accountants; - Defined terms are in title case in APES 110; - The definition of Engagement Team in APES 110 does not exclude individuals within the client's internal audit function who provide direct assistance on an Audit Engagement as the AUASB has prohibited the use of direct assistance in Auditing and Assurance Standard ASA 610 Using the Work of Internal Auditors (November 2013); - APES 110 tailors the following IESBA defined terms to the Australian environment: Audit Engagement, Engagement Team, Financial Statements, Firm, Member in Public Practice, and Review Engagement; - Paragraph 290.25 of APES 110 expresses Public Interest Entity in the singular form consistent with its definition in section 2; and - Paragraph 290.26 in APES 110 mandates Firms to determine whether additional entities are Public Interest Entities and the reference to member bodies has been removed...and - Unless strict requirements are met, APES 110 prohibits Members in Public Practice from providing accounting and bookkeeping services and preparing tax calculations for Audit Clients which are Public Interest Entities, even in emergency situations (refer paragraphs 290.169-290.170 and 290.182).
+The additional definitions are of AASB, Administration, AuASB, AUASB, Auditing and Assurance Standards, Australian Accounting Standards and Member; - APES 110 generally refers to Members whereas the IESBA Code refers to professional accountants; - Defined terms are in title case in APES 110; - APES 110 tailors the following IESBA defined terms to the Australian environment: Audit Engagement, Engagement Team, Financial Statements, Firm, Member in Public Practice, and Review Engagement; and - Unless strict requirements are met, APES 110 prohibits Members in Public Practice from providing accounting and bookkeeping services and preparing tax calculations for Audit Clients which are Public Interest Entities, even in emergency situations (refer paragraphs 290.172 290.173 and 290.185).